fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 ### n+1-problem

-First of all  you'll need to enable a debugging option via `mongoose` in your backend project directory, by add a line of code as shown below:
+First of all  you'll need to enable a debugging option via `mongoose` in your backend project directory, by adding a line of code as shown below:

 ```js